mhausenblas/Racoon/README.md

 ## Dependencies

 Racoon comes out of the box with everything you need.
-It has been tested under Python 2.6 and 2.7 and depends on [`BeautifulSoup`](http://www.crummy.com/software/BeautifulSoup/), which is included.
+It has been tested under Python 2.6 and 2.7 and depends on [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), which is included.

-The (experimental) HTML+JavaScript [display](https://github.com/mhausenblas/Racoon/wiki/Display) of crawl results uses the [D3](http://d3js.org/) library.
+The (experimental) HTML+JavaScript [display](https://github.com/mhausenblas/Racoon/wiki/Display) of Racoon's crawl results uses the [D3](http://d3js.org/) library.

 ## License